-At March 31, 2024, the total amount of debt outstanding, net of the debt discount, was \$60.9 million.
+At March 31, 2025, the total amount of debt outstanding, net of the debt discount, was \$58.3 million.
 If we default on our obligations, the holders of our debt may declare the outstanding amounts immediately payable together with accrued interest, and/or take possession of any pledged collateral.
 If an event of default occurs, we may be unable to cure it within the applicable cure period, if at all.
 If the maturity of our indebtedness is accelerated, we may not have sufficient funds available for repayment and we may be unable to borrow or obtain sufficient funds to replace the accelerated indebtedness on terms acceptable to us, or at all.
 In addition, current or future debt obligations may limit our ability to finance future operations, satisfy capital needs, or to engage in, expand or pursue our business activities.
 Such restrictions may also prevent us from engaging in activities that could be beneficial to our business and our stockholders unless we repay the outstanding debt, which may not be desirable or possible.

-On August 27, 2020, we entered into a \$60 million senior secured credit agreement (the "Oaktree Agreement" and the debt thereunder, the "Oaktree Note") with Oaktree Fund Administration, LLC and the lenders from time-to-time party thereto (collectively, "Oaktree").
-At March 31, 2024 the amount outstanding under the Oaktree Agreement was \$50 million.
-The Oaktree Agreement contains certain affirmative and negative covenants restricting our and certain of our subsidiaries' abilities to take certain actions, especially as pertains indebtedness, liens, investments, affiliate transactions, acquisitions, mergers, dispositions, prepayment of other indebtedness, dividends and other distributions (subject in each case to exceptions).
-The Oaktree Agreement also contains financial covenants obligating us to maintain a minimum liquidity amount and a minimum amount of revenue, in both cases subject to exceptions.
-The breach of any such provisions (even, potentially, in an immaterial manner) could result in an event of default under the Oaktree Agreement, the announcement and impact of which could have a negative impact on the trading prices of our securities.
-The restrictions imposed by such provisions may also inhibit our and certain of our subsidiaries and partner companies' ability to enter into certain transactions or arrangements that management otherwise believes would be in our or such partner companies that would result in cash inflows to Fortress and/or our subsidiaries and partner companies, or acquisitions or financings that would promote future growth.
+On July 25, 2024, we, as borrower, entered into a \$50.0 million senior secured credit agreement (the "Oaktree Agreement") with Oaktree Fund Administration, LLC and the lenders from time-to-time party thereto (collectively, "Oaktree"), We borrowed \$35.0 million under the Oaktree Agreement on the date of the agreement and are eligible to draw up to an additional \$15.0 million with the lenders' consent.
+The Oaktree Agreement contains customary affirmative and negative covenants, including, among other things, restrictions on indebtedness, liens, investments, mergers, dispositions, prepayment of other indebtedness, and dividends and other distributions, subject to certain exceptions.
+In addition, the Oaktree Agreement contains certain financial covenants, including, (i) a requirement that we maintain a minimum liquidity of \$7.0 million, which may be reduced or increased as described in the Oaktree Agreement, and (ii) that product net sales of Journey meet a consolidated minimum net sales amount of \$50.0 million on a trailing 12-month basis, tested quarterly, which may be reduced or increased as described in the Oaktree Agreement (the "Minimum Net Sales Test"), subject to certain exclusions.
+Failure by the Company to comply with the financial covenants will result in an event of default, subject to certain cure rights with respect to the Minimum Net Sales Test.
+The Oaktree Agreement contains events of default that are customary for financings of this type, in certain circumstances subject to customary cure periods.
+In addition, the Company is also required to (i) raise common equity, or receive in monetizations or distributions, by the end of each calendar year prior to the maturity date, in an aggregate amount equal to the greater of \$20 million or 50% of an amount set forth in an annual budget delivered to the lenders and (ii) maintain a specified minimum equity stake in Journey.
+The breach of any other such provisions (even, potentially, in an immaterial manner) could result in an event of default under the Oaktree Agreement, the announcement and impact of which could have a negative impact on the trading prices of our securities.
+The restrictions imposed by such provisions may also inhibit our and certain of our subsidiaries and partner companies' ability to enter into certain transactions or arrangements that management otherwise believes would be in our or such partner companies' best interests, such as dispositions that would result in cash inflows to Fortress and/or our subsidiaries and partner companies, or acquisitions or financings that would promote future growth.